 Day 8 Dawson City–Fairbanks

-A long day and well worth it, as the scenery is magnificent.
+A full day and well worth it, as the scenery is magnificent.
 Motor over the Top of the World Highway and re-enter Alaska.
 Travel through the village of Chicken and west on the Alaska Highway.
-Stop at an authentic Alaska roadhouse before your early evening arrival in Fairbanks.
+Stop at an authentic Alaska roadhouse before your evening arrival in Fairbanks.

 Day 9 Fairbanks

-Morning sightseeing features the highlights of Alaska’s second-largest city, including a visit to the Trans-Alaska Pipeline.
-Board the STERNWHEELER RIVERBOAT Discovery III for a leisurely cruise on the Chena and Tanana Rivers.
+Morning sightseeing features highlights of Alaska’s second-largest city and a visit to the Trans-Alaska Pipeline.
+Board the STERNWHEELER RIVERBOAT Discovery III for a leisurely cruise on the Chena River.
 Listen as the ship’s guides discuss the region’s wildlife, history, geology, and customs.

 Day 10 Fairbanks–Denali National Park

 Board the world-famous ALASKA RAILROAD for a memorable journey through untamed wilderness.
 Sit back in comfort and enjoy spectacular scenery through wide windows.
 Be sure to take advantage of the domed-roof car.
 The ride ends in DENALI NATIONAL PARK & PRESERVE.
-North America’s highest peak, 20,320-foot Mount McKinley, dominates the park’s 6 million acres of glacial streams, river valleys, and multicolored tundra.
-The afternoon is free for exploring on your own.
+North America’s highest peak, 20,320-foot Denali, formerly known as Mount McKinley dominates the park’s 6 million acres of glacial streams, river valleys, and multicolored tundra.
+The afternoon is free to explore on your own.